WestDRI/wgpages/content/ray.md

 <!-- framework, so we are not teaching them, just providing a quick overview of what different frameworks provide -->
 <!-- in terms of parallel computing. -->

-Machine learning (ML) frameworks in Python usually come with its own parallelization tools, so you do not need to use general parallel libraries that we discussed in this course.
+Machine learning (ML) frameworks in Python usually come with their own parallelization tools, so you do not need to use general parallel libraries that we discussed in this course.

 ### JAX